Dwight D. Eisenhower: Operations Torch and Avalanche

-Operation Torch also served as a valuable training ground for Eisenhower's combat command skills; during the initial phase of Generalfeldmarschall Erwin Rommel's move into the Kasserine Pass, Eisenhower created some confusion in the ranks by interference with the execution of battle plans by his subordinates.
-He also was initially indecisive in his removal of Lloyd Fredendall, commanding II Corps.
+Operation Torch served as a valuable training ground for Eisenhower's combat command skills; during the initial phase of Generalfeldmarschall Erwin Rommel's move into the Kasserine Pass, Eisenhower created some confusion in the ranks by interference with the execution of battle plans by his subordinates.
+He was initially indecisive in his removal of Lloyd Fredendall, commanding II Corps.
 He became more adroit in such matters in later campaigns.

-In February 1943, his authority was extended as commander of Allied Force Headquarters (AFHQ) across the Mediterranean basin to include the British Eighth Army, commanded by General Sir Bernard Montgomery.
+In February 1943, Eisenhower's authority was extended as commander of Allied Force Headquarters (AFHQ) across the Mediterranean basin to include the British Eighth Army, commanded by General Sir Bernard Montgomery.
 The Eighth Army had advanced across the Western Desert from the east and was ready for the start of the Tunisia Campaign.

+Photograph of Allied commander-in-chief, Eisenhower, and Major General Omar Bradley touring the Tunisian Front, January 1943.

 After the capitulation of Axis forces in North Africa, Eisenhower oversaw the invasion of Sicily.
 Once Mussolini, the Italian leader, had fallen in Italy, the Allies switched their attention to the mainland with Operation Avalanche.
 But while Eisenhower argued with President Roosevelt and British Prime Minister Churchill, who both insisted on unconditional surrender in exchange for helping the Italians, the Germans pursued an aggressive buildup of forces in the country.
 The Germans made the already tough battle more difficult by adding 19 divisions and initially outnumbering the Allied forces 2 to 1.